younginnovations/internship-challenges/readme.md

 If we find that an applicant has copied from someone (who has also submitted an application through the challenge), both applicants will be disqualified.
 At YoungInnovations, we believe in honesty and hard work, and most of all, in the power of learning.

-The **deadline** to submit your task and application is **31st March 2019, Midnight**
+The **deadline** to submit your task and application is **31st March 2019, Midnight** If you  nailed the solution, you will hear from us by or before April 20, 2019.
+If you don't hear from us by then, thank you for your time, but you won't be moving to the next stage of  our internship application process.

 Good luck!